-We have begun to resume elective procedures and services in strict adherence to guidelines set by the Illinois Department of Public Health (IDPH).
+We are performing elective procedures and offering services in strict adherence to guidelines set by the Illinois Department of Public Health (IDPH).

 The safety of our patients and staff is our top priority.
-All of our facilities utilize infection control practices and evidence-based protocols recommended by the Centers for Disease Control and Prevention, IDPH and the Cook County Public Health Department to keep all patients, visitors and staff safe.
+All of our facilities utilize infection control practices and evidence-based protocols recommended by the Centers for Disease Control and Prevention (CDC), IDPH and the Cook County Public Health Department to keep all patients, visitors and staff safe.

 If you have a health need that you have been waiting to address, please call your provider’s office directly to learn more about the availability of appointments and services.
-NCH Medical Group is offering virtual visits or can see you in-person for regular appointments, and we are rescheduling some procedures that have been delayed.
+NCH Medical Group is offering virtual visits or can see you in-person for regular appointments.

 We are here for you and your family and encourage you to maintain your health through regular appointments and screenings.

-The following restrictions have been put into place until further notice:
+The following visitor restrictions have been put into place until further notice:

 Visitors will not be permitted at any of our facilities, with the following exceptions: